maquadir/PropertyApp/README.md

         viewModel = ViewModelProviders.of(this, factory).get(PropertyViewModel::class.java)

 ### Coroutines
 Coroutines are a great way to write asynchronous code that is perfectly readable and maintainable.
-We use it to perform a job of reading from the JSON url.
+We use it to perform a job of reading data from the JSON url.

         fun<T: Any> ioThenMain(work: suspend (() -> T?), callback: ((T?)->Unit)) =
         CoroutineScope(Dispatchers.Main).launch {